top of page

 This Week in Dual-Use by Sam Burrell

 Nov.
-21, 2025 - Three major developments in dual-use and defence tech.
+21, 2025 - Major developments in dual-use and defence tech.
 First, the UK is preparing to restart large-scale explosives production, identifying more than a dozen potential sites as demand for artillery surges.
 After years of cuts and shifting priorities, the return of great-power competition has underscored that traditional munitions remain essential.
-Second, Britain is sending counter-drone teams and equipment to Belgium following multiple drone sightings near se
+Second, Britain is sending counter-drone teams and equipment to Belgium following multiple drone sightings near sensitiv

 The leadership test no one wants: delivering bad news well